1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Based on current listing details, eligibility includes: Conservators, curators, museums, or academic institutions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Conservators, curators, museums, or academic institutions.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 15, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Art of the Spanish Americas Conservation Grant are due December 15, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Marilynn Thoma Fellowship in Art of the Spanish Americas is sponsored by Carl And Marilynn Thoma.
 Predoctoral and postdoctoral fellowships in support of projects and research initiatives that will advance the study of the art of the Spanish Americas.
 Strong preference is given to projects contributing to the history of painting and sculpture in viceregal South America.
 Geographic focus: Global Focus areas: Art of the Spanish Americas, Art History